Preserving health

 The following is Mendus’ global expanded access policy for investigational therapies, e.g. ilixadencel (INN) and vididencel (DCP-001), that are intended to treat serious diseases.

-The intratumoral immune primer ilixadencel comprises pro-inflammatory dendritic cells from healthy donor material, which are injected into the tumor.
-This leads to local inflammation in the tumor microenvironment and the triggering of systemic anti-tumor immunity.
+The intratumoral immune primer ilixadencel comprises pro-inflammatory dendritic cells from healthy donors, which are administered directly into the tumor.
+This leads to local inflammation in the tumor microenvironment and the triggering of anti-tumor immune responses.

 Publications